rgb-led-matrix/rgb-led-matrix/README.md

 ## Differences from fork
 See [this](Differences_from_fork.md) for more informantion.

+## Features not supported by this code base
+Mapping red to red, green to green and blue to blue.
+This is to be handled by the application or some other higher level library.

+Mapping panels into a larger application. this is to be handled by the application or some other higher level library.
+One of these may be available at some point.

 ## Building
 Note this is a hack for now.
 Currently it builds both the Raspberry Pi and Rock Pi S.